 Name of swordsmith during the Sengoku Period (Tanto maker)

-Swords during the Sengoku period are called the Sue-bizen sword.
-Bizen Osafune Yoso Zaemon Sukesada (与三左衛門祐定) is the representative swordsmith during the Sengoku period.
+The swords during the Sengoku period are called Sue-bizen sword.
+Bizen Osafune Yoso Zaemon Sukesada (与三左衛門祐定) is the most regarded swordsmith during the Sengoku period.
 He also forged tantos.
 One thing to point out is that there were many swordsmiths called Sukesada.
-Yoso-Zaemon Sukesada is the most representative swordsmith.
+Yoso-Zaemon Sukesada is, however, the one who represents the era.